How to get started with WCAG

 The W3C Accessibility Guidelines 3.0, which will be known as WCAG 3.0, will be the next release of the Web Content Accessibility Guidelines after version 2.2 is published.
 As with previous versions, WCAG 3.0 will continue to guide authors, developers and designers as they work to create accessible digital assets of all types.
 WCAG 3.0 will also incorporate some material from two other W3C recommendations: the User Agent Accessibility Guidelines (UAAG 2.0), and the Authoring Tool Accessibility Guidelines (ATAG 2.0).
 And while WCAG 3.0 does not invalidate WCAG 2.1 or 2.0, the new guidelines will follow different testing, conformance and scoring models than before.

-WCAG 3.0 is currently in development and will be published as a W3C recommendation sometime after 2022.
+WCAG 3.0 is currently in development and will be published as a W3C recommendation within the next few years.
 You can follow its progress, as well as read current working drafts, on the WAI’s WCAG 3.0 page.

 Perkins Access partners with organizations all over the globe to improve digital accessibility and meet WCAG standards.
 If you’re ready to embrace digital accessibility the right way, we can help.
 Get in touch today.

 Gary Aussant is the director of digital accessibility with Perkins Access.